Ian is a computer scientist and geopolitical forecaster. He has been fascinated by all forms of science since childhood.

 Astronaut John Young and His Secret Corned Beef Sandwich

-The 1960s was the heyday of American space activity, culminating in the incredible moon landing in 1969.
+The 1960s were the heydays of American space activity, culminating in the incredible moon landing in 1969.
 Many astronauts contributed along the way, but one of the oddest stories is the time astronaut John Young smuggled a corned beef sandwich onto a NASA space mission.

 Gemini 3, the First Crewed Gemini MIssion

 The Gemini program was designed to advance space travel techniques that would eventually be used in a moon landing.
-One of the biggest areas of research was to test different kinds of space food - food items that were specially invented for use on space flights.
+One of the biggest areas of research was testing different kinds of space food - food items specially invented for use on space flights.